djds23/deanstream/README.md

 This is DeanStream! come here to watch different 'streams' of Dean sleeping!
 ============================================================================

-This project is primarially built on Flask, SQLAlchemy, jQuery and a bit of Twitter Bootstrap
+This project is primarially built on Python 2.7, Flask, SQLAlchemy, jQuery and a bit of Twitter Bootstrap

 Now with 0.1 less SQLALCHEMY! here comes the database mess! make sure to use sqlalchemy 0.7.10! there is an error with .8!